mrdavtan/ArXiv_Explorer/README.md

 ## Background

 The ArXiv RAG/FAISS Explorer is a utility I made for quickly looking up related AI/ML topics/literature and saving them for later reading.
 There are paid tools that do basically the same thing.
-The dataset is free and an amazing resource.
-We should make these incredible resources more accessible.
+The dataset is free and an incredibly powerful resource.
+Let's make these resources more accessible.

 To read more about the Open Archives Initiative: https://info.arxiv.org/help/oa/index.html